The Language of Conference Presentations

-In this 6-hour program, participants learn to communicate their research and its implications to diverse audiences both in academia and industry.
-Participants have an opportunity to practice techniques, to organize presentations, respond to questions from peers during Q&A sessions, and emphasize the key contributions of their research.
+In this 8-hour program, participants learn to communicate their research and its implications through a poster and a research presentation to diverse audiences both in academia and industry.
+Participants have an opportunity to practice techniques to organize presentations, use data visualization, respond to questions from peers during Q&A sessions, and emphasize the key contributions of their research.

 By the end of this program, participants will be able to: